-The Twentieth Century cocktail is a forgotten little gem in the list of classic drinks.
+The Twentieth Century cocktail is a somewhat forgotten little gem in the list of classic drinks.
 It's a brilliant cocktail that brings together a few unlikely companions and has come back into fashion as more aficionados get a taste of its elegance.

 While you may not think that gin, chocolate, and lemon work well together, this recipe offers a pleasant surprise.
 The mix of gin and crème de cacao is amazing and, as Gary Regan points out in "Joy of Mixology," the lemon "acts as a foil to the sweet liqueur."
 Adding the elegance of Lillet Blanc brings it all together to create a timeless sour drink.

 The genius behind the Twentieth Century was British bartender C.A.
 Tuck, according to William J Tarling's 1937 "Cafe Royal Cocktail Book," a compilation of drinks from the bars of London.
 Though it has British origins, the inspiration for the cocktail is American.
 The 20th Century was a famous passenger train that ran between New York City and Chicago from 1902 to 1967.
 Known for its elegant travel accommodations and opulent dining experience, the cocktail is a fitting match for the luxurious rail travel that inspired it.

 Pour the ingredients into a cocktail shaker filled with ice.

 Serve and enjoy!